JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 the performance with the tongue.
 And with all this, the sweetest tempered person (I allude to Mr. Godfrey)–the simplest and pleasantest and easiest to please–you ever met with.
 He loved everybody.
-And everybody loved HIM.
+And everybody loved _Him_.
 What chance had Mr. Franklin–what chance had anybody of average reputation and capacities–against such a man as this?

 On the fourteenth, came Mr. Godfrey’s answer.